-- (5) The County Council's final written decision may include conditions when the project is approved and shall state the findings of fact upon which the decision is based. - (a) Performance bonds or other sSecuritiesy, acceptable to the prosecuting attorney, may be required to ensure compliance with the conditions, modifications and restrictions consistent with WCC 22.05.134 (Security Mechanisms).
+- (5) The County Council's final written decision may include conditions when the project is approved and shall state the findings of fact upon which the decision is based. - (a) Securities may be required to ensure compliance with the conditions, modifications and restrictions consistent with WCC 22.05.134 (Security Mechanisms).